Lisa Marie Presley Shares Rare Photo Of Her Three Daughters To Celebrate Her 53rd Birthday

-Lisa Marie Presley shared a rare photo of her three daughters as she posed with her brood in honor of her 53rd birthday.
+Lisa Marie Presley shared a rare photo of her three daughters as she posed in honor of her 53rd birthday.

 The only daughter of Elvis Presley looked lovely as she stood among the female members of her clan — daughters Riley Keough and Harper and Finley Lockwood.